OctopusDeploy/Architecture/Steps/Components/StepPackages.md

 ## Metadata

-At the top level, the Step Package has Metadata, captured within `metadata.json`.
+At the top level, each Step within a Step Package has metadata, captured within `metadata.json`.

 The metadata has the following contents: